Ryangwaite/AWS-SAA-C02-Course/README.md

 - Storage on that table
 - Additional features on that table

-Can purchase reserved capacity with a cheaper rate for a longer term commit.
+Can purchase reserved capacity with a cheaper rate for a longer term commitment.

 ### 1.18.2.
 DynamoDB Operations, Consistency, and Performance

 #### 1.18.2.1.
 DynamoDB Reading and Writing

 **On-Demand**: Unknown or unpredictable load on a table.
 This is also good for as little admin overhead as possible.
 Pay a price per million Read or Write units.
 This is as much as 5 times the price as provisioned.

 **Provisioned**: RCU and WCU set on a per table basis.